Dialogue with Bitcoin veteran Jack Mallers: Dollar Crisis, Bitcoin as a Store of Value, and 21 Capital

 **Jack: Bitcoin's proof-of-work mechanism makes it an "energy currency," which must be created through time and energy, possessing scarcity and anti-inflation capabilities.
 When people can save and plan for the future, society becomes more stable.
 The harder it is to produce currency, the more society can withstand uncertainty.

 **Jack: I do not hold long-term depreciating assets; I only keep the best performers.
-I receive my salary in Bitcoin through Strike, take loans, and pay bills, preserving my assets while meeting liquidity needs.
+I receive my salary in Bitcoin through Strike, take out loans, and pay bills, thus preserving my assets while meeting liquidity needs.
 Such services are making Bitcoin more practical.

-**Bonnie: For ordinary people, managing Bitcoin is more challenging than a bank account.
+**Bonnie: For ordinary people, managing Bitcoin is more challenging than managing a bank account.
 How do you address concerns about losing private keys or being hacked?

 **David: Over the past decade, Bitcoin's Sharpe ratio has outperformed most assets.
 Why is institutional allocation still low?

 **Jack: The process of institutional allocation to Bitcoin is slow, but the trend is upward.
 People often overestimate short-term changes and underestimate long-term impacts.
-Despite the complexity of institutional structures, I have seen a continuous increase in demand for Bitcoin in the capital markets, and the allocation ratio will keep rising.
+Despite the complexity of institutional structures, I have seen a continuous increase in demand for Bitcoin in capital markets, and the allocation ratio will keep rising.

 **Bonnie: You are developing Bitcoin-related products, right?